Last Updated on

 Not everyone can automatically use the eFPS for tax filing and payment.
 Certain types of taxpayers are required to file and pay ITR through this online service, including the following:

-- Corporations with paid-up capital stock of at least Php 10 million
+- Corporations with paid-up capital stock of P10 million and above

 How to enroll in the eFPS.

 Taxpayers who are mandated to use the eFPS must register online before they can start filing and paying taxes through the BIR’s e-filing service.

 When you use the eFPS for the first time, you might have trouble getting access to it.
 Check first your browser to ensure it’s updated to the latest version.
 According to the BIR, the eFPS is compatible with Google Chrome version 45 and up, Mozilla Firefox version 40 and up, and Internet Explorer version 11 and up.
 For Mac users, the eFPS also works with Safari.

 Also, the eFPS won’t work if your browser’s pop-up blocker is on.
 Disable your pop-up blocker first to avoid errors in loading the website.

 Take these steps to enroll in the eFPS: